Limits of self-interacting neutrinos from the BAO and CMB phase shift: Introduction

-Searching for signatures of self-interacting neutrinos in cosmological data was initially motivated by the Hubble and $\sigma_8$ tensions \citep{kreisch2020neutrino, poudou2025self, berryman2023neutrino}, since allowing for neutrinos that self-interact (or otherwise have delayed free-streaming, a consequence of neutrino self-interactions) alters the sound horizon scale measured from the CMB or BAO data.
-However, the search for new neutrino interactions are also motivated by the need to explain anomalous results in terrestrial neutrino experiments \citep{crivellin2024anomalies} and even perhaps to explain the apparent preference for negative neutrino mass in cosmological analyses \citep{craig2024no, das2025impostor}.
+Searching for signatures of self-interacting neutrinos in cosmological data was initially motivated by the Hubble and $\sigma_8$ tensions \citep{kreisch2020neutrino, poudou2025self, berryman2023neutrino, berbig2020hubble}, since allowing for neutrinos that self-interact (or otherwise have delayed free-streaming, a consequence of neutrino self-interactions) alters the sound horizon scale measured from the CMB or BAO data.
+However, the search for new neutrino interactions are also motivated by the need to explain anomalous results in terrestrial neutrino experiments \citep{crivellin2024anomalies} and even perhaps to explain the apparent preference for negative neutrino mass in cosmological analyses \citep{craig2024no, das2025impostor} or understand constraints in the studies in which additional freedom is allowed in neutrino properties \citep{pal2025exploring}.
+Self-interactions can also allow for greater flexibility in fits to inflationary models \citep{choudhury2022massive, barenboim2019constraints}.
 The self-interactions in these works generally assume a model in which all neutrinos can share a common parameter to describe the strength of self-interactions, $G_{\mathrm{eff}} = |g_{\nu}|^2/m^2_{\phi}$, for a four-fermion contact interaction.
 The universal coupling is given by $g_{\nu}$ and the mediator mass is given by $m_{\phi}$.
 While several terrestrial experiments \citep{lyu2021self, blinov2019constraining} put strong constraints on this kind of interaction, modelling this interaction in cosmological data can capture the general impacts that neutrinos with more complicated interactions may have, thus it is useful to study.
 For example, ref.~\cite{das2025impostor} study a scenario in which neutrinos convert into dark radiation after BBN but before recombination.
 This leaves a signal similar to strongly self-interacting neutrinos in cosmological data, without violating constraints from terrestrial experiments.